• Skip to primary navigation

 However, you should always double-check the product terms before signing up to uncover any specific fees.
 For example, traditional CD products indicate the size of the early withdrawal penalty within the product term sheet.

-The company has earned mixed reviews on Trustpilot.
+Raisin has a lot of positive reviews on Trustpilot with a score of 4.4 our of 328 reviews.
 Negative feedback seems to center on customer service problems, while good feedback tends to appreciate access to high APYs.

 How Does Raisin Compare?